 One of the big reasons golf is such a popular sport is because it’s nearly impossible to master.
-However, there are ways to improve your golf swing if you want to get better.
+However, there are ways to work on perfecting your golf swing.
 Check out some of these tips if you want to improve your swing and knock a few strokes off your game.

 A good golf swing starts with using your legs to achieve proper balance.
 Consistency is one of the biggest keys to improving your swing, and it starts with having your feet properly planted on the ground.
 If you move up on your toes or back on your heels too much during your swing, the rest of your body will be forced to compensate for that.
 You can find foam logs to stand on while swinging if you want to practice your balance.
 These logs are harder to balance on than the ground so they help train your body.